 Vacation Bible School

 We offer Vacation Bible School for a week each summer.
 We always need adults and older youth to help plan and run the VBS.
 These volunteers must also complete diocesan clearances to teach and help with VBS.
 Dates and theme for VBS are announced by the last RE class at the latest.
 Watch the parish bulletin for additional information about VBS and other important RE events.
-Please contact Christine Miller regarding registrations, questions, or volunteering.
+Please contact the office regarding registrations, questions, or volunteering.

 Mass and Prayer

 I hope this brief overview helps familiarize you with our RE Program and how we function and what we offer your child.
 We always stress the importance and requirement of Sunday Mass, so know that, while our RE class times make it easy for you to drop your child off to class as you go to Mass, our expectation is that you do not do this, but that you drop your child off and then return to take him/her to Mass…or go to Mass as a family before the class if you prefer going to Mass earlier.
 Also, above all the rules and requirements and expectations, the most important thing we stress is your child’s relationship with God.
 That relationship will sustain him/her and support him/her much longer than we have your child in our care.
 Be sure to pray with your child and be a model of loving forgiveness and kindness, and we will do the same!God bless you and know that I am here to assist you and your family in your living out your Catholic faith.
 May you find here a community of faith, hope, and love, and one which serves you as together we serve others in the name of Jesus.